 On Sunday night, we explained to little Leia that she was getting her last na-na.
 In the morning, she would be all done with na-na, and at the end of the week we would celebrate.
 Of course, I’m not sure how much she really understood, but we tried.

-Or give your toddler the power to decide when she is done nursing
+Give your toddler the power to decide when she is done nursing

 With Bella Bean, we did things a little differently.
 Instead of setting a date, we told her that she could “get three more na-nas.”
 Over the next couple of days, when she nursed, we counted down and explained how many nursing sessions she had left.
 We were really clear when it came time for her last breastfeed, and explained that we would celebrate at the end of the week.